Close Menu

 Johansen and Sylvain both went solo.
 Johansen also pursued a film career of sorts, appearing in Married To The Mob (1988), Scrooged and The Fisher King (1991).

 In 1989, Arthur Kane fell from a window and smashed both his knees.
-He was later mugged and beaten up badly during the LA riots and spent several months in hospital.
+He was later mugged and beaten up badly with a baseball bat during the LA riots and spent several months in hospital.

-Johnny Thunders died under suspicious circumstances in a New Orleans hotel room on 23 April 1991.
+Diagnosed with a rare form of leukaemia and debilitated from drug use, Johnny Thunders died alone under suspicious circumstances in a New Orleans hotel room on 23 April 1991.
 He was 38.

 Jerry Nolan succumbed to a fatal stroke on 14 January 1992 while undergoing treatment in a New York hospital for bacterial meningitis and pneumonia.
 He was only 45.